RyantheKing/RyansSite/_posts/2025-04-11-backup-synology-with-omv.md

 * `Read-only` is NOT checked
 * `Write-only` is NOT checked
 * `List module` is checked
-* `Hosts allow` contains the LOCAL ip address of your Synology NAS
+* `Hosts allow` contains the LOCAL IP address of your Synology NAS
 * `Hosts deny` is set to `ALL`

 You can now save and your rsync server should be operational!